Qlik-Branch/ted-3parch/README.md

 The following command will run 3parch using the `config.json` as a reference for the 3rd party libraries.
 It will look for source files given in the `location` properties of the `config.json` file in the `~/src/my-extension` directory.
 If any comparisons fail or are marked as modified, the downloaded source will be placed in `~/src/my-extension/3parch/left` and a copy of the local source will be placed in `~/src/my-extension/3parch/right`.

-`node index.js --config config.json --working ~/src/my-extension --diff-dir ~/src/my-extension/3parch`
+`3parch --config config.json --working ~/src/my-extension --diff-dir ~/src/my-extension/3parch`